Oil & Gas Attorney

 Oil & Gas Section - Full-Time; Anchorage

-The attorney hired for this position will represent and advise the State of Alaska in both litigation and transactional work concerning natural resource matters that involve significant state revenues and interests.
-The attorney primarily will represent and advise the Department of Natural Resources and Department of Revenue on a diverse range of legal matters, which may include leasing, permitting, tax, and royalties, and also will be responsible for providing aid to state agencies in legislative and regulatory matters, including the review, analysis, drafting, and promulgation of state statutes and regulations.
+The attorney hired for this position will represent and advise the State of Alaska in both litigation and transactional work on natural resource matters that involve significant state revenues and interests.
+The attorney primarily will represent and advise the Department of Natural Resources and Department of Revenue on a diverse range of legal matters, which may include leasing, permitting, tax, and royalties.
+The attorney also will be responsible for providing aid to state agencies in legislative and regulatory matters, including the review, analysis, drafting, and promulgation of state statutes and regulations.
 The selected candidate will practice in the state and federal courts, including both trial and appellate courts, and before administrative agencies.
 Some travel may be necessary.

 Individuals who would like additional information about this position may contact John Ptacin at (907) 269-5100 or by e-mail at email@example.com.